QuestTrain/questtrain-blog/_posts/2021-03-10-why-create-questtrain.markdown

 # How does it work?

-The crux of the platform is a **QuestTrain** - a community-built, composable train of thought.
-In the simplest case, a train is just a series of questions - users add questions and link them up.
+The core idea is relatively simple - users ask questions about challenging topics and link them up with other questions and data.
 Add a bunch of interesting people with interesting questions, and this creates a big ol' network of searchable, pluggable human thought and discovery.

 At this point, you may be wondering, "where are the answers?"
-It may seem weird to build a search engine with no answers, but our hypothesis is that questions (and specifically how questions lead to one another) are far more useful in a creative or discovery setting.
+It may seem weird to build a search engine with no answers, but our hypothesis is that questions and data (and specifically how questions lead to one another) are far more useful in a creative or discovery setting.
 Plus, QuestTrain is not a search engine or Q&A forum.
 Specifically, QuestTrain is designed for making progress on the hard, hairy, ambiguous, and overwhelming problems where there is no single "right answer" - questions like "How does cancer work?" or "How do we solve climate change?"
 These questions are not going to be solved by a website link or searching for specific, isolated bits of knowledge.
-Rather, we'll make progress by pulling in ideas from different domains, testing hypotheses, and making connections.
+Rather, we'll make progress by pulling in ideas from different domains, testing hypotheses against real data, and making connections.

-To ground our questions, we provide two additional primitives that can be attached to QuestTrains: data carts and actions. **Data carts** are the placeholders we reserve for data - the standard-format primary-source information that is relevant to making decisions on our questions.
-For example, you could specify column names in a table of anticipated clinical trial results or CO2 sensor arrays. **Actions** are automations (APIs and webhooks) that can be triggered based on information in those data carts.
-These primitives help turn QuestTrain ideas into executable "programs," and turn the whole network into an interpretable and testable model of the world.
+To ground our questions, we also allow users to make **data requests**.
+These requests allow curious users to suggest a data set schema (the names and types of data columns) for information that could be useful in evaluating their question(s).
+For example, you could specify column names in a table of anticipated clinical trial results or CO2 sensor arrays.The open data requests will then be filled by other users, or by the QuestTrain platform itself.

 # What can you do?

 Some of these features exist now, and others are on the roadmap - stay tuned!

 - Ask a question and add it to the network
+- Request data
+- Add your data and connect it to other questions
 - Search for related questions
 - Explore the question network, hop around the links, and spark your creativity
-- Explore other QuestTrains and build your own off theirs
-- Follow another user and see their QuestTrains
+- Follow another user and see their questions, data, and requests
-- Share links to QuestTrains
+- Share links to questions or data
-- Share data in a standard format
+- Share and download data in a standard table format
-- Connect questions to relevant data
-- (Coming soon) Do a "what if?" analysis by assuming a value for a data cart, and evaluating how that affects downstream questions
+- (Coming soon) Do a "what if?" analysis by assuming a value for a data request, and evaluating how that affects downstream questions
 - (Coming soon) Add automations / APIs / webhooks that trigger when a question's data cart is filled in a way that meets some question's criteria
 - (Coming soon) Analyze and sort questions.
 For example, which questions lead to the most follow-on questions (most interesting)?
 Which questions have the most data carts filled (most evidence)?
 Which questions are requested by the most people (broadest reach)?